 Alcohol Evaporation in Cooking and Baking

 A study conducted several years ago showed that alcohol remained in several recipes after the preparation was complete.
-In the study, a pot roast was simmered with burgundy for two and a half hours; a chicken dish was simmered for only ten minutes after the burgundy was added; scalloped oysters made with dry sherry baked for 25 minutes; and cherries jubilee was doused with brandy, then ignited.
+In the study, a pot roast was simmered with burgundy for 2 1/2 hours; a chicken dish was simmered for only 10 minutes after the burgundy was added; scalloped oysters made with dry sherry baked for 25 minutes; and cherries jubilee was doused with brandy, then ignited.
 The results showed that anywhere from 4 to 78 percent of the initial amount of alcohol remained when the dishes were done.
 The study’s authors concluded that cooking will result in the removal of some, but not all, of the alcohol.

 Second – the pot’s surface area.
-The bigger the pan, the more surface area, the more alcohol that evaporates during
+The bigger the pan, the more surface area, the more alcohol that evaporates during cooking.

 James Peterson, a cookbook writer who studied chemistry at the University of California at Berkeley, stated in his encyclopedic cookbook called Sauces: